 No article on personalization goes without mentioning Amazon, the leading customer-centric company.
-Customer focus are embedded in the DNA of the company.
+Customer focus is embedded in the DNA of the company.
 “Put the customer first.
 Invent.
-And be patient.” - says Jeff Bezos, CEO of Amazon.
+And be patient.” – says Jeff Bezos, CEO of Amazon.

 Amazon knows a lot about their customers based on their purchase history, so they personalize and offer their customers special offers based on the customers’ interests.
 This type of personalization not only increases customer satisfaction but also drives loyalty and repetitive purchases.

 Indeed, according to the research, more than a half of online shoppers believe that retailers who personalize their offers provide a valuable service.
-Even more interestingly, 45% of consumers are more likely to shop on a site with personalized offers.
+Even more, interestingly, 45% of consumers are more likely to shop on a site with personalized offers.

 Another well-known customization leader is Netflix.
-Netflix has revolutionized movie and online entertainment industries.
-Netflix captures the intent of the users, constantly researching the interests of their customers.
+Netflix has revolutionized the movie and online entertainment industries.
+Netflix captures the intent of the users, constantly researching the interests of its customers.
 Based on the user behavior, you might find an actor that you recognize, an exciting moment like a car chase, or a dramatic scene that conveys the essence of a movie or TV show in your feed.

-“This is yet another way Netflix differs from traditional media offerings: we don’t have one product but over a 100 million different products with one for each of our members with personalized recommendations and personalized visuals.” - shares the tech team of Netflix.
+“This is yet another way Netflix differs from traditional media offerings: we don’t have one product but over 100 million different products with one for each of our members with personalized recommendations and personalized visuals.” – shares the tech team of Netflix.

 Despite recent privacy controversies with Facebook, the social media giant has mastered the art of personalization up to perfection and has a lot to teach us.
-Facebook personalizes all the content that a user gets: user feed and updates, local event suggestions, ads, marketplace offers and so on.
+Facebook personalizes all the content that a user gets: user feed and updates, local event suggestions, ads, marketplace offers, and so on.
 By personalizing the whole user experience, Facebook catches our attention and develops a strong connection to the user.

 Often, to create a memorable service, you don’t have to collect all the customer data online, but to be there with them.
-Talk to them, listen to them and remember them.
+Talk to them, listen to them, and remember them.
 A great example of such a company is Mojo Coffee, a chain of coffee shops in New Zealand.
-Despite having 30+ coffeeshops, each of them has a unique atmosphere and a close relationship with their visitors.
+Despite having 30+ coffee shops, each of them has a unique atmosphere and a close relationship with their visitors.

 “What makes Mojo different from other coffee shops is it’s got the resources of a large company, but definitely with the heart of a small company.
 We ask you how your day is going and we remember your name and what you like to drink, how you like to drink it.
 So it’s those small touches, those fine details, that make Mojo a special place.” – Christian Cook, Mojo’s barista, says in the interview.

-Check another example of personal relationships affecting impression and experience of the customer by Shep Hyken, customer experience expert and key-note speaker.
+Check another example of personal relationships affecting impression and experience of the customer by Shep Hyken, customer experience expert, and key-note speaker.